By using configuration files, you can customize the behavior of Skytable.

 port: This is the port to which you want Sky to bind to

-noart(OPTIONAL): This is an optional argument and is recommended for secure environments where displaying terminal artwork might cause problems
+noart(optional): This is recommended for secure environments where displaying terminal artwork might cause problems

 every: Run BGSAVE